bossbruno/quick_bundles_flutter/README.md

 *   **Regular Updates:** The app will be regularly updated with new shortcodes and services as they become available.
 *   **User-Friendly Interface:** The app has a clean and intuitive interface that is easy to use.

+## P2P Marketplace Features

+In addition to shortcode simplification, Quick Bundles Ghana now includes a peer-to-peer marketplace for purchasing data bundles directly from vendors across the country.

+*   **Dual User Roles:** Users can sign up as a regular **User** to buy bundles or as a **Vendor** to sell them.
+*   **Vendor Dashboard:** Vendors get a dedicated dashboard to create, manage, and track their bundle listings and sales.
+*   **Vendor Verification:** To ensure trust and safety, vendors are required to go through a verification process, which includes submitting their Ghana Card.
+*   **Marketplace:** Users can browse a wide variety of data bundle listings from different vendors, comparing prices and data amounts.
+*   **Real-Time Chat:** A built-in chat feature allows direct communication between buyers and vendors to coordinate transactions and resolve issues.
+*   **Secure Transactions:** The platform facilitates the connection, with payments handled via established methods like mobile money.

 ## Benefits

 *   **Eliminates Memorization:** No more struggling to remember complex shortcodes.